timmyb824/docker-apps/README.md

 # Summary

-This repo contains the docker-compose files tools, services, or apps I either have actively deployed in my home lab now or tested out at some point.
-The docker-compose files are organized by tool.
+This repo contains the docker-compose files for tools and services I've deployed within my home-lab.
+The docker-compose files are organized by the service they deploy.